comp500/quilt-serverside-mods/README.md

 - [hopperOptimizations](https://github.com/2No2Name/hopperOptimizations) (requires lithium fork)

 ### Affects behaviour
-These mods make significant changes that may impact behaviour in-game, or reduce the work done (e.g. ticking) by the server.
+These mods make significant changes that may impact behaviour in-game, or reduce the work done (e.g. ticking, chunk loading) by the server.
 Technical servers may not want to use these.

 - [World Specific View Distance](https://modrinth.com/mod/worldspecificviewdistance)
 - [Custom Item Range Combination](https://modrinth.com/mod/custom-item-range-combination)